lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 11, 2017

+At MLA I felt slightly baffled by the Romanticism papers, and so delighted and excited by the theory and DH ones -- I think I can't possibly be a Romanticist.

+I might still be an 18thC scholar, but I gave Romanticism the good old college try, and it's just not where my heart lies.

+I don't think I've been in a good emotional place to work; I don't feel like I know what I'm trying to do, or how what I am doing is important or relevant to others.
+(I don't know how to leave my queerness etc at home, OR how to bring it into my work.

+## December 14, 2017

+I passed fields!!

+I've been trying so hard to position my project as 18thC first, DH incidentally, but I wonder if that is misguided.

 ## December 7, 2018

 I keep wanting to get more ridiculously exhaustive, just to see if I *can*.